-Born in a Poland partitioned between Austria, Prussia and Russia, the son of a musician showed a precocious gift for sculpture.
-Biegas left his oppressed country to join his compatriots in exile in Paris.
-He soon became one of the inner circle of artists supported by Apollinaire, Marinetti and Verhaeren.
-Already both a musician and a sculptor, he became a playwright and a painter.
+Born in a Poland partitioned between Austria, Prussia and Russia, this son of a musician showed a precocious gift for sculpture.
+As a young adult, Boleslas Biegas moved to Paris, where he soon joined the inner circle of artists supported by the noted critic and author Guillaume Apollinaire and the Belgian poet Émile Verhaeren, among others.
+Already both a musician and a sculptor, he developed a love of playwriting and painting as well.
 He organized notable musical evenings in a salon open to all disciplines in the Wagnerian spirit of a synthesis of the arts.
-Like the Nordic bard Ossian, Wagner, who took his operas from Germanic legends, is depicted playing the harp, with his well-known face, bent head and sinewy fingers.
-He is lost in thought, listening to his inner voice.
-As potent as a primitive monolith, his totemic figure rears up with the godlike power of a “superman.”
-He is at one with his instrument, which, in contrast, expresses in its supple curves the melodic anguish of his inspiration.
-Although this Symbolist sculpture is clearly influenced by Art Nouveau, it remains nonetheless a striking example of Biegas’s wonderfully original art.
+In this sculpture, Richard Wagner, one of the most important German composers of the nineteenth century, is depicted playing the harp, with his bent head and sinewy fingers amplifying the drama of the moment.